cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 *Details on full deployment coming soon.*

 ## CLI
-Magnum is used through the `magnum` Python client.
-Here's a partial overview of the available magnum-specific commands.
+Magnum is used through the *magnum* Python client.
+To interact with bays (create pods, run containers, etc.) you use the magnum client, not the kubectl or docker-swarm clients.
+Here's a partial overview of the available commands.

 ```
 baymodel-create     Create a baymodel.